prabindh/peemuperf/README.md

    4 ==> Data read or write operation that causes a cache access at the lowest level of data or unified cache

+   67 ==> All cache accesses

+   0x56 ==> Increment for every cycle that no instructions are available for issue

 (for other valid values, refer to Cortex-A TRM)

 evdebug = 0 (default - no messages from kernel module) / 1 (event counters are printed out - warning: will flood the console)

-emifcnt = 0 (default - no usage of EMIF DDR monitor for READ/write count) / 1 (use EMIF DDR monitor).
+emifcnt = 0 (default - no usage of EMIF DDR monitor) / 1 (use EMIF DDR monitor).
 For more details, refer to EMIF documentation for example at www.ti.com/lit/ug/sprugv8c/sprugv8c.pdf

+emiflist = Array of decimal values of EMIF event IDs to be monitored.
+If not specified, ID 2 (READs), ID 3(WRITES) are used.

+   0x4 ==> Total DDR clock cycles Command FIFO is full

+   0x5 ==> Total DDR clock cycles Write Data FIFO is full

+   0xA ==> Total DDR clock cycles for which DDR i/f was transferring data

+(for other valid values, refer EMIF documentation)

 Output
 =======